kmehltretter82/frama-c-linux/INSTALL.md

 - keep "Native opengl" selected,
 - select "Disable access control".

-Now specific settings must be provided in WSL, you can put the export commands in your `~/.bashrc` file, so this is done automatically when starting WSL.
+Now specific settings must be provided in WSL. you can put the export commands in your `~/.bashrc` file, so this is done automatically when starting WSL.

 ##### WSL 1